wharfkit/website/src/lib/docs/ContractKit/Table.md

 # Table

-`Table` class instances represent a specific `Antelope smart contract table`.
-They make available several methods to retrieve table data.
+A `Table` class instances represents a specific `Antelope smart contract table`.
+It has several methods that simplify the process of retrieving table data.

 ## Creation

-To initialize a `Table` instance, the [Contract](/docs/contract-kit/contract) [table() method](/docs/contract-kit/table-method) is usually used.
-However, a `Table` instance can also be instantiated directly using its constructor:
+The [Contract](/docs/contract-kit/contract) [table() method](/docs/contract-kit/table-method) is usually used to obtain `Table` instances.
+However, it can also be instantiated directly using its constructor:

 ```typescript
 import { Table } from "@wharfkit/contract";